horizontalsystems/blockchain-crypto-guides/DeFi/3-using-defi.md

 This risk is present in all DeFi products, especially once which are not audited and have a lot of logic encoded into a smart contract.

-To give, you a better understanding of what can go wrong, look at some of the biggest [DeFi hacks](https://defirate.com/hacks/) in 2020.
+To give you a better understanding of what can go wrong, look at some of the biggest [DeFi hacks](https://defirate.com/hacks/) in 2020.
 While hacks are not uncommon the majority of DeFi protocols remain safe while operating large sums.
 That said, the possibility of a hack in such young industry is always there.
 Therefore, keep that in mind and never invest more than you're willing to lose should something go wrong.

 There are some DeFi projects which allow someone to get insured against vulnerabilities in the code powering major DeFi services.
 One such service is [Nexus Mutual](https://nexusmutual.io).
 The service allows DeFi user to purchase insurance for various DeFi products and get paid if the product is hacked.